sympy/SymPEPs/Equations.md

 Similar functionality is found in [SageMath](https://www.sagemath.org/), [Maple](https://maplesoft.com), and other symbolic math packages.
-An python module that implements much of the proposed capabilities is available via pip:
+A python module that implements much of the proposed capabilities is available via pip:
 `pip install -U Algebra_with_SymPy`.
 This module requires SymPy.

 ## Implementation